PerplexedPeach/dynamic_affairs/README.md

 to it.
 If you're just looking to use it, it's better to use the one from release sites (discord or loverslab).

+**Copy `dynamic_affairs.mod` just outside this repository to use the mod from the repostiory**.

 ## Contribution Guide
+**No coding is required for contributing events** - just tell me the event title, event description, what other events it can lead to (and text for the transitions), and also what events can transition to it.

+However, if you want to test the mod, or if you want to contribute directly and want to code a little bit (just in python, no need to touch paradox script), then follow the guides below:

 1. install git (version management tool) and read about some of its basic usage
 2. create account on [github.com](github.com)
 3. fork this [repoistory](https://github.com/PerplexedPeach/dynamic_affairs) by clicking the fork button near the top right